Russ Harvey Consulting - Computer and Internet Services

 Height and Width

 For responsive web designs specifying height and width can be a problem for larger images.
-Using special CSS and removing the fixed image height and width allows the image to resize proportionally when displayed on a narrow device.
+Using special CSS and removing the fixed image height and width allows the image to resize proportionally when displayed on a narrow screen.

 Return to top